radon-h2020/radon-particles/nodetypes/radon.nodes.aws/AwsLambdaFunctionFromS3/README.md

 ![](https://img.shields.io/badge/Status:-TESTING-yellow)
 ![](https://img.shields.io/badge/%20-DEPLOYABLE-blueviolet)

-## Lambda Function Node Type
+## AWS Lambda Function From S3 Node Type

-A node type that represents an AWS Lambda function which is instrumented based on a function deployment package hosted on S3.
+A node type that represents an AWS Lambda function which is instrumented based on a function deployment package from an AWS S3 bucket.

 | Name | URI | Version | Derived From |
 |:---- |:--- |:------- |:------------ |